NaifZaghmout/World-Cup-Winner-2022/README.md

 ###  Event info

-- This page provide information for the event date , time , location .
+- This page provide information for the event date , Time , Location .
-- The time , date , location  wrriten in a box .
+- The time , Date , Location  wrriten in a box .
-- The google map location  will open in a diffrent page .
+- The Google map location  will open in a diffrent page .

  ![Screenshot (74)](https://github.com/NaifZaghmout/World-Cup-Winner-2022/assets/131189190/f706f2ac-7e16-4f04-9fdd-8237cc6cf393)